Dave: Not like, in a threatening way.

 - Parodied by The Onion in "Romantic-Comedy Behavior Gets Real-Life Man Arrested".
 That shows how much this trope reflects Real Life.

-- Averted / Played with in Total Drama World Tour—Cody does not appreciate Sierra's torturous obsession with him for most of the season, but is generally touched when she remembers his birthday when not even he did.
+- Averted / Played with in Total Drama World Tour — Cody does not appreciate Sierra's torturous obsession with him for most of the season, but is generally touched when she remembers his birthday when not even he did.
 Finally having him return her affection seems to prompt her to tone herself down.
 Somewhat, at least.
+Funny, he had no problem with stalking Gwen.
+Then, when the roles get reversed, he's a bad guy

 - Wal-Mart once sold a men's shirt with "Some call it stalking, I call it 'love'" printed on it.
 In a red font.
 That looked like dripping blood.
 Cute.